Upstatement/ups-public-library/src/entries/cascade-inheritance-and-specificity.md

 Some properties do not inherit &mdash; for example, if you set `width: 50%` on an element, the widths of its children will remain unspecified.

-You can check whether a CSS property is inherited on [MDN's CSS properties reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
+You can check whether a CSS property is inherited on by finding it in [MDN's index of CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).

 ## Specificity